This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

-- If you have a choice, pick a health care provider and facility that have experience with the
+- If you have a choice, pick a health care provider and facility with experience in the surgery/procedure you

-ambulatory surgery centers and the number hospitalizations and range of charges for hospitals.
-Additional information
+centers and the number hospitalizations and range of charges for hospitals.
+Additional information on hospitals

-on hospitals includes average length of stay as well as rates for readmissions, complications and infections, and
+includes average length of stay as well as rates for readmissions, complications and infections, and mortality.
+The

-mortality.
-The hospital comparison tool provides comparison of pediatric care as well as adult care, and a patient
+hospital comparison tool provides comparison of pediatric care as well as adult care.

 - Carefully follow directions about what you need to do prior to the surgery or procedure.
 If you don't